MuhiimAli/search/README.txt

     [INDEX.PY]

+    Because many of our index methods do not take in parameters, we tested many index methods by testing the dictionaries that the methods populate or use to populate other data structures.
+By testing if these dictionaries are populated correctly, we are able to confirm that the methods that populate them are processing appropriately.

+    For helper methods that do take in parameters, such as handle_links method or the method used to calculate euclidean distance, we used assert tests to see if the method returns matched what we expected they would be.

+    We tested many different xml files to account for as many different cases and edge cases as we could think of.
+For example, we tested wikis that have only one page, wikis that have no pages, wikis with pages with no text, and wikis with pages that have special link cases, and more.
+By doing this, we can further affirm that the Indexer can appropriately handle different xml files and produce accurate computations and dictionaries.

+    Please refer to unit test comments for more detailed explanations of each test.

     [QUERY.PY]

+    Simialar to unit testing index, we tested if the global dictionaries in query were populated as expected to check if the query methods were operating and computing as expected.

 6. System Testing:
-----Test Invalid Number of Arguments in Query---------- In the terminal, type: python3 query.py docfiles/emptyDocs.txt wordfiles/emptyWords.txt
+----Test Invalid Number of Arguments in Query----------
+"""System test for if the amount of arguments passed in to start Search were not correct/enough """ In the terminal, type: python3 query.py docfiles/emptyDocs.txt wordfiles/emptyWords.txt
 Returns: Usage:[--pagerank] <titleIndex> <documentIndex> <wordIndex>

 This notifies the user to use the appropriate format and input the correct number and type of arguments.

 -------Test FileNotFoundError------
+"""Testing for FileNotFoundError exception if the wiki passed in to index.py or if the file(s) passed into query.py do not exist"""

 In the terminal, type: python3 index.py wikis/nonexistantWiki.xml nonexistTitles.txt nonexistDocs.txt nondexistWords.txt
 Returns: FileNotFoundError: [Errno 2] No such file or directory: 'wikis/nonexistantWiki.xml'